JetBrains/kotlin-web-site/docs/topics/gradle.md

 If you declare a standard library dependency explicitly (for example, if you need a different version), the Kotlin Gradle plugin won’t override it or add a second standard library.

-If you do not need a standard library at all, you can add the opt-out flag to the `gradle.properties`:
+If you do not need a standard library at all, you can add the opt-out option to the `gradle.properties`:

 ```kotlin
 kotlin.stdlib.default.dependency=false